 - Demonstrable results

 Dr. Schuster is Chief of the Plastic Surgery Division at Northwest Hospital Center in Baltimore County.
 He is a member of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery, among other memberships.
-Dr. Schuster was an early adopter of Ideal Implant, the only Structured Saline implant.
 In the past, Dr. Schuster was selected to serve as an initial clinical researcher for implementing Trilucent® breast implants.
 Above all, Dr. Schuster is personally committed to listening to you so that he can achieve the rejuvenation you have in mind.
 You deserve a plastic surgeon with compassion and understanding of the demands of parenthood and how it can affect your body.
 Dr. Schuster is excited to help his patients realize their rejuvenation goals.

 Candidacy factors for a mommy makeover include: